mvanderkamp/westures-core/README.md

 https://api.codeclimate.com/v1/badges/a5f4a4745352d6e2520c/maintainability)
 ](https://codeclimate.com/github/mvanderkamp/westures-core/maintainability)

+Westures is a robust n-pointer multitouch gesture detection library for JavaScript.
+This means that each gesture is be capable of working seamlessly as input points are added and removed, with no limit on the number of input points, and with each input point contributing to the gesture.
+It is also capable of working across a wide range of devices.

-This module contains the core functionality of the Westures JavaScript gesture library.
-It is intended for use as a lighter-weight module to use if you do not intend on using the base gestures included with the standard [westures]( https://mvanderkamp.github.io/westures/) module.
+This module contains the core functionality of the Westures gesture library for JavaScript.
+It is intended for use as a lighter-weight module to use if you do not want to use the base gestures included with the standard [westures]( https://mvanderkamp.github.io/westures/) module.

 Visit this page for an example of the system in action: [Westures Example]( https://mvanderkamp.github.io/westures-example/).

-The library aims to achieve its goals without using any dependencies, yet maintain usability across the main modern browsers.
+Westures aims to achieve its goals without using any dependencies, yet maintain usability across the main modern browsers.
 Transpilation may be necessary for this last point to be achieved, as the library is written using many of the newer features of the JavaScript language.
 A transpiled bundle is provided, but the browser target list is arbitrary and likely includes some bloat.
 In most cases you will be better off performing bundling, transpilation, and minification yourself.

 Westures is a fork of [ZingTouch](https://github.com/zingchart/zingtouch).